-Last week, at the 2010 U.S. Social Forum, 20,000 activists met in Detroit, Mich., to network and share their visions for social change.
+At the 2010 U.S. Social Forum, 20,000 activists met in Detroit to network and share their visions for social change.
 There were attendees and presenters who spanned all age groups, but many folks were struck by just how many young people came out to pursue environmental and social justice issues.

 Everywhere you turn, there is a great story about a teen leading her family, school or community towards environmental and social awareness.
 No doubt about it, today's teens are more plugged in to eco-issues than ever before.
 Thanks to the Internet and other forms of social media, teens have found an instant platform to help them make a difference.